hustbill/hustbill.github.io/_posts/2016-04-10-Core-Java-mcq.md

----
-layout: post
-title:  "Core Java concept questions"
-date:   2016-04-10 15:48:08
-categories: jekyll update
----

-*6- Enhance vs-Traditional For Loop*
+*6. Enhance vs-Traditional For Loop*
 In which of the following scenarios is it appropriate to use the enhanced for loop as opposed to the traditional for loop?
-A-when you need access to the index of the current element within the body of the loop
+A. when you need access to the index of the current element within the body of the loop
-B-with an array
+B. with an array
-C-when you need to iterate an array in reverse
+C. when you need to iterate an array in reverse
-D-All of the above
+D. All of the above

-*7-Starting an Already Running Thread*
+*7. Starting an Already Running Thread*
 Which of the following will happen if you try to start a thread that has already  been started?
   a-it keeps running with no interruption
   b-it thrown an IllegalThreadSateException